How To Transfer Data from a Data Entry Form to a Protected Worksheet in Excel (2025)

 End Sub

-Now, we are done with the required code.
-You can visit to Home sheet and run the form to transfer the data to protected sheet.
+Now, we have completed the required code for transfer data from a Data Entry Form to a protected worksheet in MS Excel using VBA.
+You can visit the Home sheet and run the form to transfer the data to the protected sheet.

 Download